 Well, I just think the census thing, I have an odd feeling that's just them not wanting the American people to know exactly how many undocumented people are in this country.

-Well, I think there's a lot of things, you know, and then of course it gets turned into a race issue.
+Well, I think there's a lot of things, you know, and then, of course, it gets turned into a race issue.

-I mean, just typical yeah, as I've been saying, it's not every two and four years now, it's every second minute hour of every day, the the typical uh playbook of the Democrats.
+I mean, just typical, as I've been saying, it's not every two and four years now.

-But then it was interesting to watch Ocasio Cortez come back and say, Well, Nancy Pelosi seems to be attacking all the time women of color.
+But then it was interesting to watch Ocasio-Cortez come back and say, well, Nancy Pelosi seems to be attacking all the time women of color.

-And uh that same tactic Democrats often use turn what'd you say?
+And that same tactic Democrats often use.

-I said it's kind of funny watching them try to argue with themselves and tear themselves apart.
+I said, it's kind of funny watching them try to argue with themselves and tear themselves apart.

 Yeah, exactly.